Testimonials

 that she enjoys.

 Prior to falling ill, my wife was somewhat reclusive, and not the type of person to eagerly go out in front of people.
-Now though, I feel that she has gained the confidence of speaking out in front of other people, such as in places like patient association gatherings.
+Now though, I feel that she has gained the confidence to speak in front of other people, such as in places like patient association gatherings.
 I may be exaggerating, but it seems that her illness has marked a turning point in her life.
-Since being diagnosed, she has become more active and enthusiastic in going out, like starting Tai Chi and Qigong.
-She tells me that when she does Tai Chi, it really puts her in positive spirits, and that she wants to continue practicing it.
+Since being diagnosed, she has become more active and enthusiastic about going out, like starting Tai Chi and Qigong.
+She tells me that when she does Tai Chi, it really puts her in a positive mindset, and that she wants to continue practicing it.
 I think that makeup is also one of the things that helps lift her mood.
 When she is doing something that she enjoys, her face lights up and she truly looks happy.

-* These interviews were made possible thanks to the kindness of the interviewees who support the purpose of this activity, and was posted in February 2020.
-We wish to take this opportunity to express our sincere appreciation to all people involved.
+* This interview was made possible thanks to the kindness of the interviewees who support the aim of this activity and was posted in February 2020.
+We wish to take this opportunity to express our sincere appreciation to all the people involved.

 Makeup can be